giltayar/bilt/docs/contributing.md

 1. Write code.
 1. Write tests that check the code.
 1. Run the tests and fix the code until they pass (see below on how to run the tests).
 1. Done?
-Run `bilt --no-publish` on the package, just to ensure that everything's OK.
-You don't want to publish because this is a pull request.
+Run `bilt . -m "<commit-message>"` on the package.
+   - Remember running `npm run develop-in-branch`?
+That command makes sure that when bilt builds the package, it will publish it only to the local registry and not to the global public NPM registry.
 1. This will also commit and push your changes, and the CI will build all of Bilt based on your change.